 Platelet-rich plasma (PRP) therapy reduces inflammation, stimulates healing, and relieves pain with remarkable success rates.
-At OWM Integrative Wellness in Buffalo, New York, the premier team of functional and integrative medicine specialists offer PRP therapy for chronic pain, from arthritis to tendon injuries and rotator cuff tears.
+At OWM Integrative Wellness in Buffalo, New York, the premier team of functional and integrative medicine specialists offers PRP therapy for chronic pain, from arthritis to tendon injuries and rotator cuff tears.
 The practice uses a leading-edge technique that covers every part of a dysfunctional joint to give you maximum healing.
 Call the office or request your appointment online now.

 PRP therapy is a treatment for injuries and degenerative conditions that affect your health and function.

-PRP comes from your own blood.
+PRP comes from your blood.
 The platelets — one of the layers of your blood — contain growth factors and cellular signaling factors that promote recovery.

 This type of therapy removes the other layers of blood and concentrates the platelets, so a PRP vial contains 10 times more platelets than unprocessed blood.

 PRP therapy distributes the concentrated platelets around damaged tissue via injection.
 The growth factors trigger your body’s healing response to repair damaged tissue, and cellular signaling factors recruit your body’s innate tissue-building cells to replace non-repairable tissue.

 PRP therapy treats both injuries and degenerative conditions, including: